Empress Xiaoyiren

-Empress Xiaoyiren (died 24 August 1689), of the Manchu Bordered Yellow Banner Tunggiya clan, was a posthumous name bestowed to the wife and third empress consort of Xuanye, the Kangxi Emperor.
-She was empress consort of Qing in 1689.
+Empress Xiaoyiren (died 24 August 1689), of the Manchu Bordered Yellow Banner Tunggiya clan, was the third empress consort of the Kangxi Emperor of China's Qing dynasty.
+She was made empress consort in 1689 soon before her death.

 Life

 Family background

 Empress Xiaoyiren's personal name was not recorded in history.
 Her family originally belonged to the Han Chinese Plain Blue Banner.